AASW Practitioner Research Grant 2025/26

 Research Grant Selection Criteria

 The grant is designed to provide financial support to help to meet the costs of conducting an important piece of practice research including (but not limited to): staffing, travel, library services, recording equipment, costs of an ethics application, software, or administrative support.
-The research must be focused on practice research, and it is the intention that the grant supports practitioners undertaking research, or research that is intimately tied to practitioner issues as the priority.
+Research that is intimately tied to practitioner issues is the priority.

 The following selection criteria apply and must be addressed explicitly in the application:

-- Appropriateness and feasibility of method, timeframe, scale, budget, and findings/knowledge dissemination plan to the practice research issue.
+4. Appropriateness and feasibility of the aims and objectives/research question, method, plan for ethics approval, timeframe, scale, budget, and findings/knowledge dissemination plan to the practice research issue.

 Each of the four selection criteria is assessed according to the following weighting: